ARMWorks/dibs/README.md

 ## Requirements ##

- * binfmt-support
  * build-essential
- * debootstrap
  * multistrap
- * qemu
- * qemu-user-binfmt
  * qemu-user-static

 ## Install ##
-    sudo apt-get install binfmt-support build-essential debootstrap multistrap qemu qemu-user-binfmt qemu-user-static git clone --recursive https://github.com/ARMWorks/dibs.git
+    sudo apt-get install build-essential multistrap qemu-user-static
+    git clone --recursive https://github.com/ARMWorks/dibs.git
     cd dibs

 ## Usage ##

-To enter a dibs shell, you source the activate script:
+To enter a dibs shell, run the shell script as root:

-    . path/to/dibs/activate
+    $ sudo path/to/dibs/init_dibs

 This will leave you at a shell like this:

-    [DIBS] jkent@quark:~/Desktop$
+    [DIBS] root@quark:/home/jkent/Desktop#

-You can leave the dibs shell at any time by typing:
+You can leave the dibs shell with a Ctrl-C or exit.
+Alternatively you can stay in an elevated shell with:

-    deactivate
+	# deactivate